Description of Figure/Doll

 I couldn’t believe my ears—it was a dream come true!
 I quickly got dressed and put a scarf on my head.
 My mother put on her burqa.
 She knew it was no longer the law, but after being forced to wear it for six years, she was afraid to go out without it.

-My “school” is held in the house of a neighbor, Mrs. Ayubi.
-For the past six years, women were not allowed to work, and Mrs. Ayubi was not allowed to teach.
-Now that a new government is in place, Mrs. Ayubi is able to teach again.
-All of the students at my school are girls.
-We don’t have any computers or fancy tables.
-We share pencils, and sometimes we use twigs or stones to learn mathematics.
-We don’t have many books either, but we feel like we are rich!
-Finally, we can leave our houses, learn to read and write, and dream of a life with music and laughter!
+My “school” was held in the house of a neighbor, Mrs. Ayubi.
+For the past six years, women had not been allowed to work, and Mrs. Ayubi was not allowed to teach.
+Now that a new government was in place, Mrs. Ayubi is able to teach again.
+All of the students at my school were girls.
+We didn’t have any computers or fancy tables.
+We shared pencils, and sometimes we used twigs or stones to learn mathematics.
+We didn’t have many books either, but we felt like we were rich!
+Finally, we could leave our houses, learn to read and write, and dream of a life with music and laughter!

 View Another Figure/Doll